 Place two ruffle pieces together, with right sides together, and pin along the straight long edge.

 Sew together 5/8″ from the raw edge along this straight end.
 (Even though I’m sewing a knit, I still used a straight stitch because I’m not worried about this part of the ruffle detail needing to stretch).

 Sew one or two lines of long basting stitches along the curved edge, 5/8″ from the raw edge.
-This will be threw two layers of fabric.
+This will be through two layers of fabric.

-Mark the center of the curve with a pin.
+Mark the centre of the curve with a pin.